airpair/authoring-guide/post.md

 - **Opinion piece** on *anything software* from academia to community activity or reviews of new technologies and software services.

+#### 3.1.3 Settling on a topic

-As long as a post is about software (including programming and non-programming disciplines like UX, Internet Marketing, Experience running a Software
+Post must be about software and which includes both programming and non-programming software-related disciplines like UX, Design, Marketing, through to running a Software Business or Startup etc.

+You are encouraged to **let your passions primarily guide topic choice** as we feel this is where creativity and originality (our higest values) are best exersized.

-Business etc.), we encourage you to let your passions primarily guide topic choice.
-We don't mind if you aim to appeal to the masses or focus on something niche to strike very deep with a few.
-Just make sure people understand and care about your topic to get enough ratings to pass community review and get published.
+Both aimining to appeal to the masses or focus on something niche to strike very deep with a few are good approaches.
+Just make sure enough people understand and care about your topic to pass community review and get published.

-#### 3.1.3 Choosing a title
+#### 3.1.4 Choosing a title

 The title is the most important part of a post.
 Every charcater is 100x more imporant that one in the actual post and can be the difference between being